ant-design/ant-design-mobile/src/components/picker/index.en.md

 ## FAQ

+### How to highlight the selected items?

+The DOM element of selected items has a `data-selected="true"` attribute.
+You can use this mark to add custom CSS styles to selected items.

 ### Why is the name of the component called "DatePicker" instead of "DatetimePicker"?

 Because the type of `value` is `Date`.